niwaytilahun/Niwayverse-downloader-manager/README.md

-# Niwayverse
-Video &amp; File Downloader A fast and easy-to-use application for downloading videos and files from supported sources.
-Save content for offline access, manage your downloads, and organize files with a simple and user-friendly interface.
+# Video & File Downloader

+A simple and lightweight Windows application for downloading videos and files.

+## Features
+- Fast downloads
+- Easy-to-use interface
+- Lightweight and efficient
+- Download progress tracking

+## Requirements
+- Windows 10/11

+## Disclaimer
+Use this software responsibly and comply with the terms of service and copyright laws of the websites you use.